Penghu: Language

 In Penghu, the native language is Taiwanese Hokkien, with Tong'an dialect being the most prevalent speech.

 Government

 Penghu County is administered by Penghu County Government headed by Magistrate Lai Feng-wei of the Kuomintang and headquartered at the Penghu County Hall.

 Administrative divisions

 Penghu County is divided into one city and five rural townships.
 It is further divided into 97 villages.
 Like Lienchiang County, Penghu County has no urban townships.
-The county seat is located at Magong City where it houses the Penghu County Hall and Penghu County Council.
+The county seat is at Magong City, where it houses the Penghu County Hall and Penghu County Council.

-The main islands of Magong City/Huxi Township, Baisha Township, and Xiyu Township are the three most populous islands and are connected via bridges.
-Two shorter bridges connect Huxi and Baisha.
+The main island (comprising Magong City and Huxi Township), Baisha Island and Xiyu are the three most populous islands and are connected via bridges.
 The Penghu Great Bridge connecting Baisha and Xiyu is the longest bridge in Taiwan.
+Two shorter bridges connect Huxi and Baisha via the small island of Zhongtun.

 Politics

 The county elects a single representative to the Legislative Yuan.
 In the 2016 Republic of China legislative election, this seat was won by the Democratic Progressive Party with 55.4% of the vote.